yaskovdev/blog/_posts/2017-12-11-why-20-12-2017-12-00-is-not-a-moment-of-time.md

 ### This is not my case, I do not have the DateUtil

-OK, maybe you do not have `DateUtil` in your company.
+Well, maybe you do not have `DateUtil` in your company.
 But more popular `SimpleDateFormat` suffers from exactly the same issues.

 Your best bet is start using new [Java 8 Date and Time API](http://www.oracle.com/technetwork/articles/java/jf14-date-time-2125367.html).
 Or, if you are still using an older version of Java, consider [Joda Time library](http://www.joda.org/joda-time/).
 One of their advantages is that they do not allow you to make a mistake by forcing you to provide the complete information.